At a Glance - Radicals in the Denominator

 First we whip out our clever form of 1.
-Multiplying yields .
+Multiplying by gets us to .

-Before rationalizing the denominator, it's helpful to simplify the radical in the denominator.
+Before rationalizing the denominator, it's helpful to simplify the radical in the denominator, if possible.

 Way 1: First simplify the radical in the denominator, then rationalize.
-Since 28 factors as
+First we factor 28:

-This lets us simplify the original expression somewhat:
+This lets us simplify the original expression a lil bit:

 From here, we can rationalize the denominator: